 To encourage a healthy lifestyle, we have built facilities such as gymnasiums, swimming pools, and sports complexes in our development centers across India.
 Additionally, we provide employees with health tips and arrange expert sessions on exercise, weight management, nutrition and stress management to help them lead healthier lifestyles.

 Certifications and training

-(in person days) Scope: Infosys Technologies Ltd.
+Soft skill training (in person days)

-Certifications (technical and domain) Scope: Infosys Technologies Ltd.
+Certifications (technical and domain)

 Employee engagement index

 We have also provided infrastructure and trainers for aerobics, yoga and meditation.

 Our Health Assessment and Lifestyle Enrichment (HALE) initiative focuses on: